rubymonsters/testing-for-beginners/source/05-rspec/02-matchers.md

 RSpec sees that we're calling the method `be_born_in_leap_year` and it figures "Ok, that must mean that the call `user.born_in_leap_year?` must return true.

-Such "magic" methods are another metaprogramming technique that RSpec leverages here.
-Usually they're pretty debateable, and often not a great choice.
+Such "magic" methods are another meta-programming technique that RSpec leverages here.
+Usually they're pretty debatable, and often not a great choice.
 However, in this case, they allow adding this very cool feature to RSpec.

 ## Negating matchers

 What if we want to specify that a user is *not* born in a leap year though?
-I.e. we want to negate our expecation?
+I.e. we want to negate our expectation?

 RSpec allows us to simply invert a matcher by using the method `not_to` as opposed to `to`: